Line Producers

 Reimbursement Expertise

-Our line producers structure budgets to maximize Iceland's 25% Film Production Cost Reimbursement, coordinating with Film in Iceland on qualifying expenditure documentation and the application process.
+Our line producers structure budgets to boost Iceland's 25% Film Production Cost Reimbursement, setting up with Film in Iceland on qualifying expenditure records and the application process.

 Extreme Location Logistics

-Deep expertise managing productions across glaciers, volcanoes, highland F-roads, and remote coastal locations.
-Our line producers coordinate weather contingencies, specialized transport, and the environmental permits required for Iceland's fragile landscapes.
+Deep expertise managing shoots across glaciers, volcanoes, highland F-roads, and remote coastal locations.
+Our line producers set up weather spares, specialized transport, and the site-level permits needed for Iceland's fragile landscapes.

 Crew Sourcing & Import

-Iceland's small population means major productions import crew from Scandinavia and Europe.
-Our line producers manage crew logistics across the Nordic co-production network, Schengen visa requirements, and local crew availability for every department.
+Iceland's small population means major shoots import crew from Scandinavia and Europe.
+Our line producers manage crew logistics across the Nordic co-production network, Schengen visa needs, and local crew availability for each department.

 Nordic Co-Production Access